Undergraduate Scholarships & Awards

 Current UAlbany students are eligible to apply for UAlbany Alumni Association scholarships, several of which are offered each academic year.
 Please visit the Alumni Association website for more information.

-The Alumni Association scholarships application will open at 12:00 AM on January 18, 2021.
+The Alumni Association scholarships application opened on January 18, 2021.

 All scholarships — whether internal or external — that are used to pay your student account balance count as financial aid and may reduce the amount of other forms of financial aid you receive.